SemanticComputing/artsampo-web-app/README.md

 The Sampo-UI framework is being developed by the [Semantic Computing Research Grou)p (SeCo)](https://seco.cs.aalto.fi) at the Aalto University, Finland.
 See the [research page](https://seco.cs.aalto.fi/tools/sampo-ui) for more information.

-## Design philosophy

-Sampo-UI offers a comprehensive "starting base" of a full stack JavaScript web application.
-Therefore it is not possible to include Sampo-UI as separate component into an existing application.
-The most convenient way to build a new user interface using Sampo-UI is to read the documentation provided below, fork this repository, and start developing from there.

 ## Requirements

 * [Node.js® &ndash; a JavaScript runtime built on Chrome's V8 JavaScript engine.](https://nodejs.org/en/) (version 16.13.0)